terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 ## Setup

-1. Create a terraform.tfvars in this directory or the directory where you're running this example.
+1. Create a `terraform.tfvars` in this directory or the directory where you're running this example.
-2. Copy terraform.tfvars.example to terraform.tfvars and update the contents to match your environment.
+2. Copy `terraform.tfvars.example` content into the `terraform.tfvars` file and update the contents to match your environment.

 [^]: (autogen_docs_start)